April 21, 2013. Day 5. Granada (2)

 The picture shows the tombs looking from the high altar.
 The monument to Ferdinand and Isabel is to the left.
 It is also lower than that of Juana and Felipe, something that has always puzzled me given that Juana and Felipe scarcely figure as political heavyweights in Spain’s history (Felipe was a Hapsburg from the Netherlands and died almost as soon as he set foot in Spain).
 The craftsmanship on both tombs –done by different sculptors—is impressive, although the accompanying smaller sculpted figures and decoration, especially on Juana and Felipe’s monument, seem to me to be a distraction from the royal figures themselves.

 No such distraction when you descend the steps to the crypt.
-There are actually five coffins there, the fifth –much smaller—being that of Prince Michael, grandson of Ferdinand and Isabel.
+There are actually five coffins there, the fifth –much smaller—being that of Prince Michael, grandson of Ferdinand and Isabella.
 Two things have always struck me, looking at the leaden sarcophagi … how plain and how small they are.
-When Charles V saw the vault for the first time, he is reported to have said: “small room for so great glory.”
-Ferdinand and Isabel are in the middle, but only a small crown and sceptre beneath the cross on the wall behind them identify them as royalty.
+When Charles V saw the vault for the first time, he is reported to have said: “small room for such great glory.”
+Ferdinand and Isabella are in the middle, but only a small crown and sceptre beneath the cross on the wall behind them identify them as royalty.

 Back up the steps you face the high altar (1520-22), dedicated to John the Baptist and John the Evangelist with scenes from their lives and their martyrdom.
 Violent scenes abound: the gory beheading of John the Baptist, John the Evangelist being shoved into a cauldron of hot oil (from which he escaped miraculously and lived to old age, apparently … no one really knows), St James, patron saint of Spain (and popularly known as Santiago Matamoros: Slayer of Moors) on horseback, trampling the decapitated heads of some unfortunate Moors.